davidoram/beaker/docs/transcript.md

 - Then we create a function that will set the request scope transaction to nil when the function returns.
 - Next if the request scope reported an error we issue a rollback, otherwisw we issue a commit.
 In both cases we add a SystemError if that fails.

-.
-Lets see what that does.
+Lets return now to the `close` function to see what that does.
 The `close` function is written in a "defensive" style because it can't be sure what succeeded earlier, so it doesn't make any assumptions.
 So if there was no db connection acquired, it returns.
 However if we got past that it runs a defer to ensures that the connection will be set to nil on return.
 Next it calls `commitOrRollback`.

 OK so just like `close` this function is written in a defensive style, so it starts by checking if the transaction was ever created, and if not it can return.